The SWRB has two roles in social work education:

 The SWRB recognises two levels of social work qualifications:

-- At the undergraduate level, a four-year, full-time equivalent bachelor’s degree.
+- At the undergraduate level, a Bachelor’s degree.

-- At the postgraduate level, a two-year full-time equivalent master’s degree.
+- At the postgraduate level, a Master’s degree.

-These programmes are offered by a range of tertiary education institutions: universities, institutes of technology and polytechnics, wānanga and a private training establishment.
+These programmes are offered by a range of tertiary education organisations: universities, institutes of technology and polytechnics, wānanga and a private training establishment.

 Where you can study